realEdgar/reusable-lightning-components/README.md

         * Public Properties and expected values:
             - _iconName_: any valid slds icon e.g.: `standard:account`,`utility:delete`, etc.
             - _iconSize_: xx-small, x-small, small (default), medium, large
-            - _headerVariant_: can be any that matches with the "slds-theme_<headerVariant>", e.g., default (defaulted), shade, inverse, error, succes, etc.
+            - _headerVariant_: can be any that matches with the "slds-theme_<headerVariant>", e.g., default (defaulted), shade, inverse, error, success, etc.
-            - _footerVariant_: can be any that matches with the "slds-theme_<footerVariant>", e.g., default (defaulted), shade, inverse, error, succes, etc.
+            - _footerVariant_: can be any that matches with the "slds-theme_<footerVariant>", e.g., default (defaulted), shade, inverse, error, success, etc.
+            - _withFooter_: just define when you want to show the footer, it is false by default.
+            - _padding_: padding on body. allowed values: xx-small, x-small, small, medium (default), large, x-large, xx-large
         * Static styles:
             - header: slds-var-p-around_medium, slds-border_bottom
             - content/body: slds-var-p-around_medium.